avic7/MpaleTech-Post-Pandemic-Analysis/README.md

 ### Refund Rates Impact Based on Loyalty

-- Refund rates at MapleTech peaked in 2020 and 2021, coinciding with pandemic-driven demand surges.
-Both loyalty and non-loyalty customers recorded a 12% refund rate during these years, compared to 6% in 2019 and 2022, indicating that post-pandemic purchase stability helped reduce returns.
+- Refund rates peaked at 12% in 2020 and 2021 for both loyalty and non-loyalty customers, reflecting pandemic-related volatility.
+Rates dropped to 6% in 2019 and 2022, signaling restored purchase stability.
-- Across the full period, the overall refund rate averages 10% for both loyalty and non-loyalty segments, suggesting that loyalty participation did not lead to increased returns.
-The highest refund counts occurred in 2020, with non-loyalty customers recording 2,493 refunds and loyalty members 1,857 refunds.
+- Overall refund rate averaged 10% across all segments, with no significant difference between loyalty and non-loyalty customers — confirming that loyalty participation did not increase return risk.
-- Refund volumes stabilized in 2022, with both segments showing approximately 6% refund rates, returning to pre-pandemic levels.
-This improvement reflects operational enhancements in product quality and customer satisfaction initiatives.
+- Refund volumes normalized in 2022, with both groups returning to 6% refund rates.
+This trend reflects improvements in product quality and customer satisfaction post-pandemic.

 <img width="1280" height="362" alt="image" src="https://github.com/user-attachments/assets/44ae3092-5f62-4abd-ab07-16379f256c64" />

 ---